 Who are we?

-We are a membership organisation and as a consequence of membership we have a lawful reason to process the data that we hold under Article 6 (1f) of GDPR.
+We are a membership organisation and as a consequence of membership we have a lawful reason to process the data that we hold under Article 6 (1f) of General Data Protection Regulation (GDPR).

 How do we collect information from you?